-7 Signs of A Female Narcissist: Dark Psyche of A Narcissist Woman
+7 Signs of A Female Narcissist: The Dark Narcissist-Woman

-- The narcissistic woman you love cannot really love you back, and all love in the relationship goes to them.
+• If you love her, know that she may not be able to love you back, and all the love in the relationship may go to them.

 1. Make Excellent First Impressions.

-A woman narcissist can be irresistibly charming when you first see her.
+A woman narcissist can be utterly charming when you first see her.
+A diagnosed female narcissist wrote on social media:

 “Narcissists are popular at zero acquaintance.”